Aliases for CAMK2D Gene

 GeneCards Summary for CAMK2D Gene

 CAMK2D (Calcium/Calmodulin Dependent Protein Kinase II Delta) is a Protein Coding gene.
-Diseases associated with CAMK2D include Dilated Cardiomyopathy and Cardiomyopathy.
-Among its related pathways are Axon guidance and Trafficking of AMPA receptors.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is PHKG1.
+Diseases associated with CAMK2D include Dilated Cardiomyopathy and Cardiomyopathy, Dilated, 1Dd.
+Among its related pathways are RET signaling and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is CAMK2B.

 UniProtKB/Swiss-Prot Summary for CAMK2D Gene